 Financial support for this research is provided by CSIRO, the Bureau of Meteorology, and the Royal Australian Navy as part of the Bluelink project, and the US Office of Naval Research (Grant No. N00014-07-1-0422).
-The author also acknowledges the many contributions of the Bluelink science team and the comments of two anonymous reviewers, Dr. J. Kepert and Dr. S. Marsland I suspect.
+The author also acknowledges the many contributions of the Bluelink science team and the comments of two anonymous reviewers.
 Satellite altimetry is provided by NASA, NOAA, ESA and CNES.
 Drifter data are provided by NOAA-AOML and SST observations are provided by NASA, NOAA and Remote Sensing Systems.